 - Stay at one of the world's top four hotels

 Explore by map

 Start planning your dream holiday itinerary by favouriting everything you want to do

 Top things to do on Kangaroo Island

 Walk among rare sea lions

 The Seal Bay Conservation Park on Kangaroo Island's south coast is the only place in the world where you can walk among endangered Australian sea lions, which only occur in South Australia and Western Australia.
 You can walk along a 900 metre (2950 foot) wooden boardwalk on a Boardwalk Tour and see the animals surfing in the ocean or sunning themselves on the sand, or you can take a guided 45 minute Seal Bay Experience tour onto the beach itself.
 You might see giant bulls fighting each other, or baby sea lions playing just a few metres away from you.
 There is also a two hour Twilight Beach Tour.
 As well as being longer, this tour has fewer people on it (a maximum of 12 instead of 25) and there will be no other tour groups on the beach.
-As the sun drops low into the golden sea, even more sea lions come onto the beach – it's a beautiful sight.
+As the sun drops low into the golden sea, even more sea lions come onto the beach.
 If you feel like taking to the water yourself off one of the island's 50 or so beaches, the safest swimming spots are off the north coast.
 Emu Bay, near Kingscote, is one of the most popular thanks to its clear waters and long shoreline.
 Stokes Bay offers a good camping spot and a sea pool enclosed by rocks.

 Feast on exquisite produce